Telethon Network of Genetic Biobanks - The Charter

 In particular, the Charter recalls the ethical guidelines endorsed by Members of TNGB, defines the organisation and governance of the Network and establishes the duties attached to membership.

-The NB may modify the Charter and the Network organisation, after consultation with the AB.
+The NB may modify the Charter and the Network organisation.
 The AB must always be informed and consulted, but its approval is not necessary.
-Any modification has to be approved by the majority of the NB participants during an official meeting of the NB, where the Charter modification was previously put on the agenda.
+Any modification has to be approved by the majority of the NB participants.
 The Coordinator and the Biobank Directors (or their deputies) must vote.
+Each biobank count for one vote.
 In the event of a tie, the Coordinator will decide on the issue.
-The modified Charter will then be submitted to the Telethon Scientific Committee for approval.

 The Network adopts appropriate security measures at different levels: